Last Updated on January 28, 2023 by Lori Geurin

 Additional Info About Lyme

-If you didn’t read part 1 in this series, you may want to read it here:
+If you didn’t read part 1 in this series, you may read it here:

-And if you’d like to learn more about Lyme you may want to check out:
+And if you’d like to learn more about Lyme, be sure to check out:

 - Lyme Disease Awareness